Social Media Strategy And Branding

 Brand Identity Is Created By A Social Media Prism

 A brand identity is how a brand sees itself.
-Brand identity is critical in the new social media era, because this is how a brand sets itself apart.
-Brand identity is critical is the New Media Era because there is so much material and products.
+Brand identity is critical in the new social media era because this is how a brand sets itself apart.
+Brand identity is critical in the New Media Era because there is so much material and products.
 You want consumers to buy your product.
 To do this, they must be aware of your product.
-This is why branding is so critical.
-To pick your product, consumers have to be aware of your product.
+Therefore, branding is so critical.
+To pick your product, consumers must be aware of your product.
 Critical to the creation of a brand is the creation of identity and image.

 Branding and Social Media

-To understand brand, it must be understood in human terms.
+To understand the brand, it must be understood in human terms.
 To create a healthy personality, a person must decide who they are.
 This goes to the development of values and being.
-People have to decide are they good, are they bad, are they helpful.
-A person has to decide and define, just who they are.
+People must decide are they good, are bad, are helpful.
+A person must decide and define, just who they are.
 It is critical to the development of a healthy personality.
 Brands are the same way.
 To be effective, a brand must understand what it is, and why does it exist.

 Social Media and Sports